bmcmcm/Invoke-Threaded/README.md

 $results | Out-GridView
 ```

-### $test.ps1 example
+### Revised $test.ps1 example
-What if the computer name didn't exist in the Invoke-Threaded example above?
-Either the results would be inconsistent with an error message in the middle of formatted results, or the result would be null, returning nothing.
+What if the computer name wasn't resolvable in the test.ps1 example above?
+Either the results would be inconsistent with an error message in the middle of formatted results, or the result would be null, returning nothing per failure.
 In either case, it wouldn't be clear which computer name failed.
 This problem can be avoided if the target script is written to handle such issues.
-For example, the script below returns the successes and failures:
+For example, the script below returns the successes and failures, creating a much better chance for completeness:

 ```
 Param(